anthonycr/AnimatedProgressBar/README.md

 progressNum = progressBar.getProgress();
 ```

-**void setProgress(int number):** a number between 0 and 100 that sets the progress of the view.
+- `void setProgress(int number)`: a number between 0 and 100 that sets the progress of the view.
 If you set it out of these bounds, the view will set it to the closest bound, i.e. setting progress to 150 will correct it to 100.

-**int getProgress():** returns an integer of the view's progress between 0 and 100.
+- `int getProgress()`: returns an integer of the view's progress between 0 and 100.

-####Setting it up

-* Download the files in the library folder
-* Add the **AnimatedProgressBar.java** file to your java folder
-* Add the **attrs.xml** to your /res/values folder, or add its contents to your current attrs.xml file
-* Add the **animated_progress_bar.xml** file to your /res/layout folder
-* Use the library as is shown above in the XML Usage and Java Usage sections

-####License
+#License

 ```
 Copyright 2014 Anthony Restaino